 Lumizyme is a non-returnable product, except in cases of Sanofi Genzyme shipping error, product defect, or untreated patient.
 Sanofi Genzyme reserves the right to review other return requests on a case-by-case basis and may subsequently allow returns at its sole discretion.
 All returns require prior authorization from Sanofi Genzyme.
 For return authorization, call your Account Manager at Sanofi Genzyme Customer Operations (, option 1).
 The Lumizyme Return Goods Authorization Policy is available upon request.

-LUMIZYME® (alglucosidase alfa) is an enzyme replacement therapy for patients with Pompe disease (acid α-glucosidase (GAA) deficiency).
+LUMIZYME® (alglucosidase alfa) is a hydrolytic lysosomal glycogen-specific enzyme indicated for patients with Pompe disease (GAA deficiency).

 Anaphylaxis and Hypersensitivity Reactions: Life-threatening anaphylaxis and hypersensitivity reactions have been observed in some patients during and after treatment with alglucosidase alfa.
-If such a reaction is severe enough, your doctor may decide to immediately discontinue the infusion and provide you with immediate medical care.
+If anaphylaxis or severe hypersensitivity reactions occur, immediately discontinue infusion and institute appropriate medical treatment.
 Appropriate medical support and monitoring measures should be available during infusion.

-The most frequently reported adverse reactions during Lumizyme studies in patients were allergy reactions and included: anaphylaxis, rash, fever, flushing/feeling hot, hives, headache, excessive sweating, nausea, cough, less oxygen in the blood, fast heart rate, rapid breathing, chest discomfort, dizziness, muscle twitching, agitation, bluish or purple skin, redness of skin, high blood pressure/increased blood pressure, facial paleness, chills, tremor, vomiting, fatigue, and muscle pain.
+The most frequently reported adverse reactions (≥ 5%) in clinical trials were hypersensitivity reactions and included: anaphylaxis, rash, pyrexia, flushing/feeling hot, urticaria, headache, hyperhidrosis, nausea, cough, decreased oxygen saturation, tachycardia, tachypnea, chest discomfort, dizziness, muscle twitching, agitation, cyanosis, erythema, hypertension/increased blood pressure, pallor, rigors, tremor, vomiting, fatigue, and myalgia.

 Please see the Full Prescribing Information for complete details, including boxed WARNING.